-Connection with others is guided by Kanuni Za Jamii, “social principles” that help us uplift each other and uphold our communities through concepts such as honor, peace, compassion, accountability, and gratitude.
+Connection with others is guided by Kanuni Za Kijamii, “social principles” that help us uplift each other and uphold our communities through concepts such as honor, peace, compassion, accountability, and gratitude.
 African philosophies also play a crucial role in this pillar.
 The Ubuntu philosophy (“I am because we are”) of the Zulu and Ma’at (truth and justice) of Kemet are our two key philosophies for preserving union with others.

 Union with Spirit

 This pillar centers our connection with the Divine Source, of whom all creation is an extension and manifestation.
 Because one’s spiritual beliefs are an intimate decision, Kamili Yoga™ does not dictate following a specific religion or faith system.
 Instead, this pillar centers the essential African components to aid in strengthening our personal union with Spirit.
 They are Madhabahu (“altar”), Wahenga (“ancestors”), Mazingira (“nature”), and Sala (“prayer”).
 Each of these aspects play an important role in spiritual practice, and are guided by our own personal faiths.

 The Nguzo Tatu are a necessary tenet in the core essence of Kamili Yoga™.
 If we have no connection to Self, to others, or to Spirit, we have nothing at all.